Retiring in Ecuador: a complete guide

 What are my healthcare options in Ecuador?

 Ecuador has a national social security healthcare system open to residents of any age.
-It’s called Institute Ecuatoriano de Seguridad Social, or IESS, and foreign residents can enroll for a monthly fee charged at 17.6 percent of their income.
+It’s called Institute Ecuatoriano de Seguridad Social, or IESS, and foreign residents can enroll for a monthly fee charged at 17.6% of their income.
 Since this system has its limits, expats often also have private health insurance.

-Understanding the housing market in Ecuador
+What is the housing market like in Ecuador?

 Ecuador homes will usually be cheaper than homes in the US thanks to the country’s overall lower cost of living.
 Certain areas are, however, still more expensive than others.
 For comparison:

 |Location||Rent per month for a one-bed apartment||Apartment price per square meter|

 What happens to my retirement benefits if I retire in Ecuador?

 If you’re eligible for Social Security, you’ll still be able to collect and receive these payments in Ecuador, and you won’t be taxed on this income by the Ecuadorian government.
 If you maintain a US bank account, it should be easy enough to receive and withdraw monthly benefit checks around the country.